bestinslot-xyz/brc20-programmable-module/README.md

 86
 ```

-Indexers should expose a server and set the environment variable accordingly.
+BRC20 indexers should expose this HTTP server and set the environment variable accordingly.

 **Contract interface**: